-- For the 2016-2017 school year, there was not enough interest in a second bus after the after-school program along the existing private bus route.
-However, a group of parents have hired transportation for their students back to Jackson Heights and Elmhurst after the after-school program this year.
-Bus service for after-school will be revisited in subsequent years as the school grows.
+We do not offer bus service following the after-school programs at Q300.
+However, a group of parents have hired transportation for their students back to Jackson Heights and Elmhurst after the after-school program.

 - Can the bus drop off at other after school programs?

-- Potentially, depending on the needs of our ridership.
-This year a private bus drops off at the Central Queens Y in Forest Hills so that students may attend afterschool programs at that locations.
+Potentially, depending on the needs of our ridership.
+For the 2018-2019 school year, the Central Queens private bus drops off at the Commonpoint Queens (formerly Central Queens Y) in Forest Hills and many Q300 students attend the after-school programs at that location.
 Drop-off at other after-school locations may be possible in the future.